Jim Cooper: 1982

 In 1982, Cooper won the Democratic primary for the 4th district, which had been created when Tennessee gained a district after the 1980 census.
 The new 4th ran diagonally across the state, from heavily Republican areas near the Tri-Cities, Knoxville and Chattanooga to the fringes of the Nashville suburbs.
 The district stretched across five media markets – the Tri-Cities (Kingsport, Johnson City, and Bristol), Knoxville, Chattanooga, Nashville and Huntsville, Alabama.
 The district touched four states – Virginia, Kentucky, Alabama, and Mississippi – and nearly touched North Carolina and Georgia.

 Cooper defeated Cissy Baker, an editor in Washington for CNN and the daughter of U.S. Senate Majority Leader Howard Baker, with 66% of the vote, becoming the youngest member of Congress at age 28.

 Cooper was reelected five more times with little substantive opposition, running unopposed in 1986 and 1988.
 Before Cooper's election, much of the eastern portion of the 4th had not been represented by a Democrat since the Civil War.
+However, the district's size and lack of unifying influences worked to his advantage.